 In addition, Well Being Journal (WBJ) published an article I wrote about the health effects of keto diets in their July/August 2012 issue.
 It includes a detailed overview of the diet benefits.

 NEW!
 Second Edition of the Fight Cancer with a Ketogenic Diet eBook is now available and helping people all over the world.
 Click on the link or book cover above to purchase.

 My friend and colleague Patricia Daly has created Practical Keto Meal Plans, a recipe and meal plan eBook specifically geared toward the ketogenic diet for cancer patients.
 Click on the link or book cover to learn more.

-You can also read my hypoglycemia and low carb diet myths articles which were published in the November/December 2012 issue.
+You can also read my hypoglycemia and low carb diet myths articles which were published in the 2012 Nov/Dec issue of Well Being Journal.
 Just click on the magazine cover: